 Ahhhh, Prague…we live for your sunsets.
 For most of the year the sun sets behind Prague Castle, as viewed from the Charles Bridge.

-Often the sun salutes the City of a Hundred Spires with gorgeous red, orange, and purple hues before stepping out for the night.
+Often, in the warmer months, the sun salutes the City of a Hundred Spires with gorgeous red, pink, orange, and purple hues before stepping out for the night.

 Prague in the Winter

 We are not huge fans of winter.
 It’s nice for a couple of weeks, but all in all we prefer to be warm, basking in golden sunlight.